Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Proofs

-exist. \end{definition} Note that this derivative is not required to be linear in $h$, but it is still positively homogeneous.
-Moreover, the directional Hadamard derivative $f_u'(\cdot)$ is continuous if $u$ is an interior point of $D_f$ \citep{romisch_delta_2004}.\\ An extension of this definition is the Hadamard directional differentiability tangentially to a set.
-Let $K$ be a subset of $\calU$, $f$ is directionally differentiable tangentially to $K$ in the sense of Hadamard at $x$ if the limit \eqref{eq:directHadamard} exists for all sequences $h_n$ that converge to $h$ of the form $h_n = t_n^{-1}(k_n - u)$ where $k_n \in K$ and $t_n \searrow 0$.
-This derivative is defined on the contingent (Bouligand) cone to $K$ at $x$
+exist. \item[b)] \textbf{Hadamard directional differentiability tangentially to a set} Let $K$ be a subset of $\calU$, $f$ is directionally differentiable tangentially to $K$ in the sense of Hadamard at $u$ if the limit \eqref{eq:directHadamard} exists for all sequences $h_n$ that converge to $h$ of the form $h_n = t_n^{-1}(k_n - u)$ where $k_n \in K$ and $t_n \searrow 0$.
+This derivative is defined on the contingent (Bouligand) cone to $K$ at $u$